 I was raised in Athens and from an early age, I was fascinated by psychology.
-I completed my BSc (Hons) in Psychology at Middlesex University London and continued at the same University for my MSc in Health Psychology.
-Subsequently, I undertook an MSc in Occupational Psychology (achieved Commendation classification) at the University of Hertfordshire with a Master's dissertation focusing on the Psychological Contracts in the workplace.
+I completed my BSc (Hons) in Psychology with a DfES scholarship at Middlesex University London and also graduated with an MSc in Health Psychology from the same University.
+Moreover, I graduated with an MSc in Occupational Psychology (Commendation classification) from the University of Hertfordshire.
 As a Ph.D. candidate in psychology at Kingston University London, I focused on male identity while I am also trained in Cognitive Behavioral Therapy (CBT) at the National and Kapodistrian University of Athens and at the Centre of Prevention and Counselling in Athens.

-My research interests focus mainly on the discrimination LGBT people face in the workplace.
-I also write psychological articles according to my research interests and training for various psychology websites and newspapers.
+Furthermore, I am an accredited psychotherapist pertaining LGBT+ issues (Accred GSRDT Therapist/Pink Therapy) and I have published in research journals and conferences.
+Finally, I write psychological articles according to my research interests and training for various psychology websites and newspapers.